gully/decotengu/doc/index.rst

 dive planning functionality.

-Visualization of tissue saturation is possible with dt-plot script (depends on R), which allows to:
+Visualization of tissue saturation is possible with dt-plot script (depends on R), which allows to

 - plot single dive data
 - plot data of two different dives, i.e. to compare two different implementations of an algorithm

-The calculations are divided into the following parts:
+The calculations are divided into the following parts

 - descent
 - bottom time
 - find first stop